saad22277-droid/AI_CODE_REVIEW/README.md

 npm run eval -- --live
 ```

 I'd expect materially better recall on `case-03`/`case-04` from a real model actually reasoning about the code, and I don't want to claim that without the number in hand.
 The GitHub Action has been successfully tested with a live Gemini API key, but the evaluation harness itself has not yet been run with `--live`.
-Run the real-model evaluation to measure its precision and recall:

 One honest footnote: an earlier version of the dedup logic under-reported